-Figure 4 gives an example (midsagital slice) of a MRI brain scan.
+Fig. 4 gives an example (midsagital slice) of a MRI brain scan.
 The corpus callosum is located at the center of the image (highlighted in the image on the right).
-The focus of the study described here is directed at the categorising MRI brain scan images according to this feature.
+Fig. 4 also highlights a related structure called the fornix the significance of which is that image segmentation techniques frequently find it difficult to determine where the corpus callosum ends and the fornix starts.
+The focus of the study described here is directed at the categorising of MRI brain scan images according to corpus callosum, but could equally be applied to the characteristaion of other types of image that feature a given object.